homesteading

 1. Overcome a limited mindset about what it takes to start homesteading!

 You can start homesteading in your apartment.
-Take steps now towards the future you wish to create.
+Take steps now toward the future you wish to create.

 2. Read and learn all about gardening.